lsst/rtn-045/index.rst

 as line fitting is being performed on the data in the plot, to help the user understand data quality.

 **Captions:**
-A markdown cell underneath the figure should provide a figure number and a caption that explains the main attributes of the plot.
+A markdown cell underneath the figure should provide a figure number and a caption in :ref:`indented text <format-style-notebooks-markdown-indented>`_ that explains the main attributes of the plot.
-This caption should also serve as alt-text (as described under :ref:`Accessibility considerations<accessibility-considerations>`) and be descriptive enough for the user to confirm the plot appears as expected.
+This caption should also serve as alt-text (as described under :ref:`Accessibility considerations<accessibility-considerations>`) and be descriptive enough for the user to confirm the plot was generated as expected.

 Image display